 When we look at homes made of brick and stone, we tend to think of them as some of the most sturdy and durable homes built.
 However, many times that isn’t necessarily the case based on who your contractor was and what kind of job they did, the porosity of the brick and mortar, and other contributing factors.
 It’s important to protect your Virginia masonry from moisture.
-This will protect your home and your family from structural problems or from problems with dangerous mold and moisture.
+This will protect your home and your family from structural problems or problems with dangerous mold and moisture.

 How Does Water Get In?

-There are a few ways that water can get in to your masonry.
+There are a few ways that water can get into your masonry.
 The first way is through the joints.
 What are joints?
-Joints are the spaces in between the bricks.
+Joints are the spaces between the bricks.
 They are filled with mortar to make sure that the bricks will stick together and stay stable.
 They also fill the cracks in between the bricks so that other things, like water and critters, don’t get into the home.
 However, they are some of the most porous parts of the masonry.
 They become saturated with water and that lets the water in.
 This can not only cause moisture problems, but it will cause problems with your brick wall’s stability.

 The next way water can easily get in walls is if there are cracks in your masonry.
-Cracks in the masonry are an easy entrance point for not only water and moisture, but also insects and other unwanted entities.
+Cracks in the masonry are an easy entrance point for not only water and moisture but also insects and other unwanted entities.
 Water, especially heavy storms and wind, hits the side of the home and will drain into the first available entrance–the masonry crack.
 Masonry cracks can also be an indication that there is a bigger problem at play: foundation issues.
 Foundation issues should be resolved as soon as possible because the longer that you leave them the more expensive they become.

-Additionally, in brick walls which are brick veneer as opposed to full brick structures, if the construction was poor there may be gaps between the flashing and the wall.
+Additionally, in brick walls which are brick veneers as opposed to full brick structures, if the construction was poor there may be gaps between the flashing and the wall.
 This is a fantastic entry point for water, but not a good problem for you to have.
 Water will then be inside of the wall and have no place to evaporate or get out if proper waterproofing and drainage measures haven’t been taken.
 In this scenario, there could be major waterproofing problems.